rudra1908-ai/TVS-Management-System/README.md

 # 🚀 TVS Management System (C Project)

 ## 📌 Description
-This is a console-based project developed in C language to manage customer and employee data for a TVS showroom.
+This is a console-based application developed in C language to manage customer and employee records for a TVS showroom.

-## 💻 Features
+## 💡 Features
 - Add, update, delete customer records
-- Search and sort customer data
+- Search and sort data
 - EMI calculation system
-- Vehicle model selection system
+- Vehicle model selection
 - Employee management system
-- File handling using C
+- File handling using structures

 ## 🛠️ Technologies Used
 - C Programming